cltk/cltk/docs/provenance-confidence.md

 SHA-256 of the canonical prompt text; config digests use SHA-256 of a canonicalized config snapshot.

+Confidence values are only populated when a backend returns them (for example, LLM prompts that emit `*_CONF` fields or JSON `confidence` fields).

 ## How to cite a run

 Use the default provenance id plus the key digests and versions: